Nate-Stull/Musica-Automata/README.md

 When generating the array, using a size greater than 50 makes the generated patterns more apparent.
 Changing the size of the array can also change the sounds produced.

+Some rules produce more interesting sounds than others, I suggest 30, 45, and 135.